Apply for an Authorisation under the Environmental Authorisation (Scotland) Regulations

 Commercial Confidentiality & National Security statement

-We are obliged to compile and maintain public registers as part of our statutory duties.
+We are obliged to compile and maintain registers as part of our statutory duties.
 Information provided by applicants for EASR authorisations will be included on the register.

-You have the right to apply at any time for your information to be excluded from the public register on the grounds of commercial confidentiality or national security.
+You have the right to apply at any time for your information to be excluded from the register on the grounds of commercial confidentiality or national security.

 We may consider information commercially confidential if you can demonstrate it would harm your business’s competitive position.
 If we do not determine information to be commercially confidential, you can appeal this decision with Scottish Ministers.